ga-wdi-lessons/react-intro/readme.md

 })

 // Many tutorials will use React.renderComponent, which has been phased out.
-Change outlined here: http://bit.ly/1E81Whs React.render(
+Change outlined here: http://bit.ly/1E81Whs ReactDOM.render(
   <Hello />,
-  document.getElementById( "container" )
+  document.getElementById( "app" )
 );
 ```

 `React.render` takes the Virtual DOM node created by `.createClass` and adds it to the actual DOM.
-* Takes two arguments...
+It takes two arguments...
   1. The component.
   2. The DOM element we want to append it to.